bossgarage/docs/src/content/docs/honda/honduino-obd2-dpfi.md

 ![Launch control settings](/images/honda/honduino-obd2-dpfi/image71.png)
 ![Launch control configuration](/images/honda/honduino-obd2-dpfi/image72.png)

-- Launch RPM: A secondary Rev limit engaged by the driver to help launch the vehicle faster.
+- **Launch RPM:** A secondary Rev limit engaged by the driver to help launch the vehicle faster.
-- Ignition Retard Adder: Range from Launch RPM for Timing Retard to activate.
+- **Ignition Retard Adder:** Range from Launch RPM for Timing Retard to activate.
-- Hard Cut RPM Adder: Range from Launch RPM to activate Hard Cut.
+- **Hard Cut RPM Adder:** Range from Launch RPM to activate Hard Cut.
-- Smooth Retard Mode: Interpolates the Ignition Retard from 0 to 100% within the RPM Range.
+- **Smooth Retard Mode:** Interpolates the Ignition Retard from 0 to 100% within the RPM Range.

 ## 14. Anti-lag

-The ANTI-LAG is used to help decrease the lag of the… **I mean, spit flames, a lot of 🔥🔥🔥!**
+The ANTI-LAG is used to help decrease the lag of the... **I mean, spit flames, a lot of 🔥🔥🔥!**

-1. Wire a switch that sends a ground signal to an unused auxiliary digital input.
+Wire a switch that sends a ground signal to an unused auxiliary digital input.

 ![Anti-lag menu](/images/honda/honduino-obd2-dpfi/image73.png)
 ![Anti-lag settings](/images/honda/honduino-obd2-dpfi/image74.png)